tobben1998/scrypto/defi_fund/README.md

 # DeFi Fund

-This is a proof of conept scrypto blueprint that lets you create or join a fund.
-As a fund manager you will be able to trade cryptocurrecnies, and collect a fee from those who want to join your fund.
+This is a proof-of-concept crypto blueprint that lets you create or join a fund.
+As a fund manager, you will be able to trade cryptocurrencies and collect a fee from those who want to join your fund.
 If you do not want to create a fund, you can also join a fund that someone else has created.
 They will then trade on your behalf.
 You do not need to trust the fund manager to hold your funds.
-They are kept securly in a vault and can only be traded with whitelisted tokens by the fund manager.
-He has never accecs to withdraw your funds.
+They are kept securely in a vault and can only be traded with whitelisted tokens by the fund manager.
+He has never access to withdraw your funds.

 ## Getting Started

-If you haven't installed essensitals for scrypto yet look here first: https://docs.radixdlt.com/main/scrypto/getting-started/install-scrypto.html.
-If you haven't cloned the github repo you need to clone the repo and then move into the defi_fund folder before you can follow the instructions below.
+If you haven't installed essentials for crypto yet, look here first: https://docs.radixdlt.com/main/scrypto/getting-started/install-scrypto.html.
+If you haven't cloned the GitHub repo, you need to clone the repo and then move it into the defi_fund folder before you can follow the instructions below.

 Start by resetting the simulator: